Elixir collections

 For some time I’ve been looking for a backup solution for Linux that can periodically take snapshots of data, allowing me to go back in history of any file just like git.
 I finally found restic which fits these requirements.
 Here is how I set it up to take snapshots of particular directories, say every 15 minutes.

-Installing restic Though restic is available in repositories of almost all Linux distros, I recommend downloading the latest release directly from GitHub to avoid dealing with potentially outdated version.
+Though restic is available in repositories of almost all Linux distros, I recommend downloading the latest release directly from GitHub to avoid dealing with potentially outdated version.
+Helpfully, you can stay current with restic release with restic self-update.

 [Read More]